A List Of Flower Seeds To Sow In Autumn In Australia

 My Autumn Favourite Flowers

 • Another autumn cool season favourite are stock flowers.
-The scent of stock in my option is matched with the heavenly scent of sweet pea
+The cinnamon scent of stock in my option is matched with the heavenly scent of sweet pea

 • Whimsical larkspur is a must for the cooler seasons.
 When starting them from seed pre-chill the seeds at 2°C for 7 days to improve germination and do not germinate well when soil temperatures are above 13°C. Cover lightly with soil as darkness is required for germination.

-• We have three new delphiniums that I will be trialing at our plot this season, magic fountain cherry blossom, cliveden beauty and pink butterfly.
+• We have new delphiniums that I will be trialing at our plot this season, including magic fountain cherry blossom, cliveden beauty and pink butterfly.
 A range of sky blue, soft lilac and blush.

-With all the flowers I grow from seed, I raise them as seedlings in the greenhouse rather than direct sowing, where so much can go wrong... birds digging/ scratching away the seeds, rain washing them away etc etc.
+With all the flowers that I grow from seed, I raise them as seedlings in the greenhouse rather than direct sowing, where so much can go wrong... birds digging/ scratching away the seeds, rain washing them away etc etc.

 Below is a list of flower varieties that are best sown now and into autumn or have a look at our seed sowing chart so you can see what is best to sow in your climate in Australia.